-If equipped, check that spacers are not bent, damaged, or rusted through.

-Spacers should be evenly centered, with the dual wheels and tires evenly separated.
+- If equipped, check that spacers are not bent, damaged, or rusted through. - Spacers should be evenly centered, with the dual wheels and tires evenly separated. - BUDD wheels no spacers, rims against each other, check for foreign objects.

 Note: Be prepared to perform the same wheel inspection on every axle (power unit and trailer, if equipped).